gumaerc-testorg/ec.710-spring-2010/content/pages/projects/baby-trackr/cloth-patch/_index.md

 Now working with it, I did find some problems.
 There is actually no stable baseline, but that's where the high-pass filter helps.
 The problem is there is a definite limit to the filter, since our actual signal is very low frequency.
 But, this is not a big concern after filtering since we can threshold the sensor in the Arduino.
 Our second problem was that Velostat seems to be sensitive to heat and to sweat.
 Now this is a huge problem in our application.
 Fortunately, a piece of scotch tape around the material seemed to help.
 Lastly, since it is a flexible thin material, there is no easy way to attach wires to the material so there is often lose material.
 A cool thing, that a lady during our presentation at the MIT museum mentioned was that we could use conductive tape, like copper tape, but this adds cost.

-To display the waveform the pressure sensor picked up, I used this code to make a simple oscilloscope with an Arduino ([http://accrochages.drone.ws/en/node/90](http://accrochages.drone.ws/en/node/90)).
+To display the waveform the pressure sensor picked up, I used this code to make a simple oscilloscope with an Arduino ({{% resource_link "30f7e75f-4497-4965-bac0-f90137fc5634" "http://accrochages.drone.ws/en/node/90" %}}).
 With this display, I tested out different methods of arranging the Velostat to make it work better.
 First, I tried bending the material like this:

 {{< resource c5f61510-0371-fdfd-ca20-261cea0f3b62 >}}